I've got a loose battery here in my cochlear implant.

 Now you put it back later.

-Yeah, you removed her head.
+Yeah, he removed her head.

-You have to wonder if for him happier times are after he removed her head.
+You have to wonder if for him, happier times are after he removed her head.

 I doubt it because he's in jail.